Mike Wyn (M.A. Education) has taught students from 3rd grade through college and is currently teaching in San Diego Juvenile Court Schools.

 In the past, primary care doctors viewed painkilling narcotics as dangerously addictive reserved only for patients in dire circumstances from cancer or the terminally ill.
 A Purdue marketing executive explained to salesmen, "We don't want to niche Oxycontin just for cancer pain."
 So they geared up.
 The company spent $207 million to launch, doubled its sales force to 600, and began pushing the drug to treat common ailments like back pain or knee problems.
 The marketing mantra was twice-a-day dosing.

 The astonishing increase in sales was mirrored in the practice of prescribing narcotics for common complaints from the general public.
 Other companies jumped on the Oxy bandwagon and promoted their own opioids for pedestrian injuries.
-In fact, a John Hopkins University study found 1 out of 5 doctor visits for pain resulted in a narcotic prescription with Oxycontin taking the lion's share of sales at 1/3 of all revenue.
+In fact, a John Hopkins University study found one out of five doctor visits for pain resulted in a narcotic prescription with Oxycontin taking the lion's share of sales at 1/3 of all revenue.
 The marketing game plan was executed to perfection.

 But doctors started to fight back against the 12-hour dosing schedule.
-Many found patients complaining that pain relief lasted as low as just 4 hours and higher strength only compounded the problem.
+Many found patients complaining that pain relief lasted as low as just four hours and higher strength only compounded the problem.
 This resulted in the Bodie lawsuit filed in federal court in 2002.
 The truth was about to be set free, kinda.
 The overstatement of duration and fraudulent marketing were key issues that resulted in a settlement for the plaintiff.
 The details of monetary payment and issues of fraud were sealed from public view.

 I wonder why Purdue Pharmaceuticals are afraid of the truth.